Below are some quick examples

 Yields below output.

-As you can see from the above, we have got a line plot with all the data, here band showing the minimum and maximum temperature for every data.
+As you can see from the above, you have got a line plot with all the data, here band showing the minimum and maximum temperature for every data.
 For every hour the temperature data changes over a day.
-Also, we can observe indices of DataFrame on the x-axis, not the date column.
+Also, you can observe indices of DataFrame on the x-axis, not the date column.

 Let’s set the date column as an index so that we can make line plots with a data point for each day.
 To do so, let’s remove the time part of the datetime column.